znuny/manual/source/concepts/participants/index.rst

 - **Watch relevant tickets:** Agents should add themselves as watchers to tickets they are involved in or need to monitor.
 - **Use mentions for targeted communication:** Mention users when their input or action is needed.
 - **Review participants regularly:** Remove unnecessary tickets from your watch list or mentioned users on the ticket to avoid notification overload.
-- **Leverage automatic participation:** Configure Znuny to add participants based on workflow triggers. (see :ref:`page automation_generic_agent` or :ref:`pagenavigation processmanagement_transitionactions` more details on responsible assignment).
+- **Leverage automatic participation:** Configure Znuny to add participants based on workflow triggers. (see :ref:`page automation_generic_agent` or :ref:`pagenavigation processmanagement_transitionactions` for more details on responsible assignment).

 By following these practices, support teams can collaborate more effectively, maintain transparency, and ensure timely resolution of customer issues.